 But, if you’re looking for a completely non-bean alternative, look no further than pine nuts.

-Just do me a favor and leave a comment below, and let me know if you’re having trouble finding a swap out for your favorite food.
-It could make it into my next video or blog post!
+Comment below, and let us know if you’re having trouble finding a swap out for your favorite food.
+It could make it into the next video or blog post!